liucijaad/secureYAC/docs/proposal/proposal.md

 ### Justification

 This messaging application is not tied to any corporation and the data of the user is stored only on their local machine.
 The only data that is shared is the one that the user chooses to share.
-While there already exist some application that offer secure encrypted messaging and file sharing features, the data usually goes through a company controlled server, where it could be stolen, stored and sold or decrypted.
-By eliminating the server as middle-man, we are offering additional security for Local Area Network messaging and file sharing.
+While there already exist some applications that offer secure encrypted messaging and file sharing features, the data usually goes through a company controlled server, where it could be stolen, stored and sold or decrypted.
+By eliminating the server as middle-man, we are offering additional security for peer-to-peer messaging and file sharing.

 ### Programming language(s)